OneKeyHQ/documents/docs/Extension/01-Guide/getting-started.md

 This guide assumes intermediate knowledge of HTML, CSS, and JavaScript.
 :::

-Once OneKey Browser Extension is installed and running, you should find that new browser tabs have a `window.ethereum` object available in the developer console.
+Once OneKey Browser Extension is installed and running, you should find that new browser tabs have a `window.onekey` object available in the developer console.
 This is how your website will interact with OneKey.

 You can review the full API for that object [here](/Extension/API%20Reference/ethereum-provider).